Mbed-TLS/TF-PSA-Crypto/README.md

   older versions may work.
 * Python 3.8 or later to generate some source files (see below), the test code, and to generate sample programs.
-* Perl to run the tests, and to generate some source files in the main branch.
 * CMake 3.20.2 or later.
 * A build system like Make or Ninja for which CMake can generate build files.
 * Microsoft Visual Studio 2019 or later (if using Visual Studio).